ErpNetDocs/tech/modules/crm/clientcenter/how-to/define-a-new-cc.md

 ![picture](pictures/Create_Update_Trusted_app_01_04.png)

-5. Once you complete this step and hit **Save and reload**, the website will be created and you can access its internal application details through the form.
+5. Once you complete this step, hit **Save and reload**.

+   The new Client Center website will be created and you can access its internal application details through the form.

 ![picture](pictures/Trusted_app_open_01_04.png)